sfunk02/Basic_Onshape_CAD/README.md

 ### Description

 The second assignment is to create the caster mount.
+The mount's dimensions are 120 mm x 120 mm and 8 mm thick.
+It has 4 symmetric holes in the corners, 10mm in diameter, 20mm from each side and another 25 mm circle in the center.

 ### Evidence
 [Castor Onshape Document](https://cvilleschools.onshape.com/documents/5aa391eca7bc241b822299c0/w/1baa1d3840cea60709942087/e/860635ff4679e140264c4e3d)